Katya Elise Henry Shows Off Curvy Figure In Several Scanty Workout Ensembles

-Fitness star Katya Elise Henry motivated her 8 million Instagram followers to head to the gym once more on Tuesday, January 26, when she shared some sizzling new photos of herself in a tiny workout ensemble.
+Fitness star Katya Elise Henry motivated her 8 million Instagram followers to head to the gym once more on Tuesday, January 26, when she shared some sizzling new photos of herself in tiny workout ensembles.

 The 26-year-old bombshell was captured in front of a gray background for the three-slide series, taking center stage in every frame as she showed off her famous figure.

-In the first image, she stood with one hip cocked as the front of her body faced the camera.
-She placed her one hand on her thigh and the other on her waist.
-She wore a sweet expression on her face as she directed her stare towards the camera.
-She posed from her left side in the second image, which showed her in a happier light as she smiled widely.
-She also propped her booty out to emphasize her curves.
-The third photo once again displayed the front of her form.
+In the first image, she stood with one hip cocked as she faced the camera.
+She placed one hand on her thigh and the other on her waist.
+She wore a sweet expression on her face as she directed her stare toward the camera.
+She put her left side to the camera in the second image, which captured her in a happier light as she smiled widely.
+She also popped her booty out to emphasize her curves.
+The third photo once again displayed her facing the lens.

 Her long brunette locks were styled pin-straight and cascaded down to her lower back.
 She rocked her square-cut nails long with a classic French tip design.

 She showcased her enviable figure in three athletic, yet scanty ensembles from Workouts By Katya, a fitness apparel company she founded.
 The first look consisted of a black crop top and matching booty shorts.
-The second outfit comprised a white top and beige bottoms, while the third featured a gray top and gray shorts.
+The second outfit included a white top and beige bottoms, while the third featured a gray top and gray shorts.

-All three tops were designed with two thick shoulder straps and a plunging neckline that gave way to a view of cleavage.
-All of her formfitting bottoms also flaunted her curvy hips and bodacious booty.
+All three tops were designed with thick shoulder straps and a plunging neckline which gave way to a view of cleavage.
+Each of her formfitting bottoms also flaunted her curvy hips and bodacious booty.

-She accessorized the sporty attire with a gold bracelet, stud earrings and a ring.

 The sizzling photo set was a huge hit with social media users as it amassed more than 183,000 likes in less than one day of going live.
 Nearly 1,000 fans also relayed their admiration for the model, her body and her beauty in the comments section.